RedisLabs/redislabs-docs/content/stack/enterprise-capabilities.md

 | Replica Of                | Yes (v1.6)[^2] | Yes (v1.0)   | Yes (v2.2)   |
 | Reshard/rebalance         | Yes (v2.0)     | Yes (v1.0)   | No           |

-[^1]: Graphs support clustering; however, individual graphs contained in a key reside in a single shard, which can affect pricing.
+[^1]: Graphs are compatible with clustering; however, individual graphs contained in a key reside in a single shard, which can affect pricing.
 To learn more, [contact support](https://redis.com/company/support/).

 [^2]: RediSearch version 1.6 supported Replica Of only between databases with the same number of shards.
 This limitation was fixed in v2.0.